-Virginia's wine industry has grown signficantly since 2001, with Virginia's industry employment growth outpacing national growth both before and after the tax credit was adopted (Figure 4-2).
-In fact, Virginia's employment growth was signficantly faster before the tax credit was adopted in 2011.
-Similarly, the number of Virginia wineries has grown significantly over time, from six wineries in 1976 to 306 wineries in 2021, with the fastest growth occurring before the tax credit was adopted.
+Virginia's wine industry has grown significantly since 2001, with Virginia's industry employment growth outpacing national growth both before and after the tax credit was adopted (Figure 4-2).
+In fact, Virginia's wine industry employment growth was significantly faster before the tax credit was adopted in 2011.
+Similarly, the number of Virginia wineries has grown significantly over time, from six wineries in 1976 to 306 wineries in 2021, with the fastest growth occuring before the tax credit was adopted.

-FIGURE 4-2 Virginia wine industry employment has grown faster than the nation, though the industry's fastest growth rate was before adoption of the tax credit adopted
+Virginia wine industry employment has grown faster than the nation, though the industry's fastest growth rate was before adoption of the tax credit adopted